TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/health-check.md

 application - in this instance, Tyk Gateway.
 Without them, it will be hard to know the actual state of the gateway.

-Depending on your confiuration, the gateway could be using a few components:
+Depending on your configuration, the gateway could be using a few components:

 - Dashboard.
 - RPC